-Every year premier palates join forces to praise and rank the world best whiskies.
-Now, while this may sound like everyone’s dream job (believe us, we’re right there with you), the World Whiskies Awards are serious business.
-It’s the yearly ritual that many a distillery across the globe cherishes given their whisky’s acceptance into the playing field; an even bigger reward when their batch places in the event.
+Once again, premier palates joined forces to praise and rank the world best whiskies as part of the annual World Whiskies Awards.
+Serious business without a doubt, it’s this yearly ritual where many a distillery across the globe contributes their finest expressions into the playing field with hopes that their batch places in the event.
 It’s presented in conjunction with the UK-based Whisky Magazine along with The Drinks Report for our reading pleasure.

-This year’s winners feature brands from right here in the US, Japan, Canada, and the UK.
+This year’s winners again feature brands from right here in the US, Japan, the UK, as well as Tasmania.
 The most notable contenders, however, were the Japanese, proving once again that Japanese whisky is not only here to stay but a serious contender in the industry.
-Winners are announced for 13 separate categories of the spirit (such as single malt, blended and grain) and once crowned, they take home their priced weighty glass trophies and an enhanced reputation among fellow distillers.
-It’s the battle royale of everyone’s preferred spirit.
-So without further ado, let’s take a look at the winners.
+Winners are announced for 14 separate categories of the spirit (such as single malt, blended and white dog) and once crowned, they enjoy an enhanced reputation and validation among fellow distillers; a battle royale of everyone’s preferred spirit.
+From here, let’s take a look at the winners.

 World’s Best Bourbon